Red Light Therapy For Acne at HomeLast Updated:

 Red light technology was originally developed by NASA in the 1990s for plant growth experimentation on space shuttle missions.
-Numerous health benefits of red light have since been discovered in the form of therapy, including improved skin quality and the treatment of acne and scarring.
+Numerous health benefits of red light have since been discovered in the form of therapy, including weight management, improved skin quality, physical performance enhancement, muscle recovery and the treatment of acne and scarring.
 Red light therapy is rapidly growing in popularity as an exciting new option for combating acne.

 Red light reduces inflammation and improves oxygen flow to cells, allowing them to function better.
 Decreased swelling and inflammation reduces the size of acne pimples, and lower bacteria levels prevent new pimples from forming.

 Red light is natural and does not contain UV radiation, so it kills acne-causing bacteria and improves cell function but will not damage the skin.